Skip to main content

 To upload your product data to GMC via API, you should use one of the following export templates:

-1. Google Content API for Shopping - Use this option if you need to export one product feed to one Google Merchant Center account.
+1. Google Content API for Shopping - Use this option to export one product feed to one Google Merchant Center account.

 Tip